gem5bootcamp/bootcamp/slides/03-Developing-gem5-models/09-extending-gem5-models.md

 ## 01-local-tracker

-For our `checkPc` function, it should count the instruction committed, check if it reaches the threshold, then raises an exit event when it does.
+For our `checkPc` function, it should count the instructions committed, check if it reaches the threshold, then raise an exit event when it does.

 ```cpp
 void